wikindx/wikindx/release/README.txt

 22. When the components are up to date, build their packages from the trunk with the release script release/make.php.

-23. Upload them in the /home/pfs/project/wikindx/archives/trunk
+23. Upload the content of release/trunk/files in the /home/pfs/project/wikindx/ directory of the SourceForge Wikindx Project FTP.

-    directory of the SourceForge Wikindx Project FTP and try the update server.
+24. Upload the content of release/trunk/cus in the /home/project-web/wikindx/htdocs/cus directory of the SourceForge Wikindx Project FTP.

+25. Try the update server.
     Don't forget to switch $WIKINDX_TRUNK_VERSION = TRUE;

-24. When the components are ready commit them to SVN and don't change them anymore because their signature must be definitively fixed.
+26. When the components are ready commit them to SVN and don't change them anymore because their signature must be definitively fixed.